coung21/ReelHub/README.md

 ## Getting Started

-To run RealHub on your local machine, follow these step:
+To run RealHub on your local machine, you have to install Nodejs and follow these step:
 1. Clone the repository:

 ```bash